mvmd-org/mvmd-site/docs/standards/3d-assets/x3d.md

 # X3D Standard

-X3D (Extensible 3D) provides standards for web-based 3D graphics and interactive content in the Metaverse.
-This guide covers how to implement X3D metadata for web-compatible 3D assets and scenes.
+X3D (Extensible 3D) is a royalty-free, open standards file format and run-time architecture for representing and communicating 3D scenes and objects.
+Developed by the Web3D Consortium, X3D serves as the successor to the Virtual Reality Modeling Language (VRML), offering enhanced features and extensibility for real-time interactive 3D graphics on the web.
+Web3D

+For detailed information, you can refer to the official X3D specifications: [X3D Specifications](https://www.web3d.org/standards/number/19775-1)

 ## Core Properties